OneBlood $1,000,000 Data Breach Settlement

 Required proof and claim information

-• Documented losses claims require supporting documentation such as receipts, bills, or other third-party records showing your losses were more likely than not caused by the data incident
+• Documented loss claims require supporting documentation, such as receipts, bills or other third-party records showing the data incident most likely caused their losses.

 Payout options